pzrsa/product-sniper/README.md

 To install them, do a simple `pip3 install bs4 requests` in your terminal.

 Alternatively, you can do a `pip3 install -r requirements.txt`.
-This will install everything directly from that .txt file.
+This will install everything directly from that file.

 Thats it!